Induja-Sadasivam/weekly-income-protection/README.md

 • Automated parametric triggers based on environmental data

 This model ensures that gig workers receive fast income protection during disruption events while maintaining financial stability for the platform.
+## Automated Claim Process

+The system automatically detects disruption events using a scheduler-based monitoring engine.

+Environmental data is continuously retrieved from weather APIs and processed by the AI risk scoring model.

+When the calculated risk score exceeds predefined thresholds, the parametric trigger engine automatically activates the payout process.

+The payment system then transfers compensation to affected delivery workers and sends real-time notifications through the platform.